 Not got a whiteboard?
 That’s fine you can use all sorts, draw on paper, use objects on carpet or use Alphabetti Spaghetti.
 Get really creative with it, heck draw things in the muddy ground outside your house if you want to.
 Really get your thinking cap on and get some sparks flying.
 Once you come up with ideas, you can also replicate them in the future.

 Once again I will repeat, I know that isn’t a great picture, but I wanted to prove a point.
-A lot of people probably couldn’t have thought of how to do a unique photo for this post (if they were in my seat) but there was a way.
+A lot of people probably couldn’t have thought of how to do a unique photo for this post but there was a way.
 And in terms of doing it properly I could have gave it really nice writing style, using different coloured pens and in a larger size so it wasn’t quite as grainy when I captured it.